History of the Reinos de Taifas period

 The Almohads were another tribe arriving from the North of Africa.
 They aimed to reconquer the Iberian Peninsula to regain the Muslim unity.
 Almohads ruled until The Battle of Las Navas de Tolosa in 1212, where the Christians defeated the Muslims.
 For the third time, there was a division in the Iberian Peninsula into the “Reinos de Taifas”.
 However, the ever-changing political leadership never impeded the dominance of the “Reinos de Taifas” concerning the economy, art and culture.

-King Almutamid of Seville (1069-1090) found a way to pay the tributes to the Catholic Kings to guarantee a peaceful cohabitation.
+King Almutamid of Seville (1069-1090) found a way to pay tributes to the Catholic Kings to guarantee a peaceful cohabitation.
 Some Muslim Taifas kings sent money or women to pay these tributes.
 Almutamid decided to offer one of his most precious goods: the olive oil from the provinces of Cordoba and Jaen.
-His olive oil was considered to be liquid gold.
-Thanks to him, the trading developed with the other Christian kingdoms and the other taifas including the taifa of Zaragoza, which was very important by then, with the famous “El Cid” fighting for them from 1081 to 1086.
+Many considered his olive oil to be liquid gold.
+Thanks to him, the trading developed with the other Christian kingdoms and the other taifas, including the taifa of Zaragoza, which was very important by then, with the famous “El Cid” fighting for them from 1081 to 1086.

 Author